athena-framework/website/docs/getting_started/README.md

 # GET / # => 10
 ```

-See [ART::URLGeneratorInterface](https://athena-framework.github.io/athena/Athena/Routing/URLGeneratorInterface.html) in the API Docs for more details.
+See [ART::URLGeneratorInterface][Athena::Routing::URLGeneratorInterface] in the API Docs for more details.

 ### Error Handling

-Exception handling in Athena is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ART::Exceptions::HTTPException](https://athena-framework.github.io/athena/Athena/Routing/Exceptions/HTTPException.html).
+Exception handling in Athena is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ART::Exceptions::HTTPException][Athena::Routing::Exceptions::HTTPException].
-Custom `HTTP` errors can also be defined by inheriting from [ART::Exceptions::HTTPException](https://athena-framework.github.io/athena/Athena/Routing/Exceptions/HTTPException.html) or a child type.
+Custom `HTTP` errors can also be defined by inheriting from [ART::Exceptions::HTTPException][Athena::Routing::Exceptions::HTTPException] or a child type.
 A use case for this could be allowing additional data/context to be included within the exception.

-Non [ART::Exceptions::HTTPException](https://athena-framework.github.io/athena/Athena/Routing/Exceptions/HTTPException.html) exceptions are represented as a `500 Internal Server Error`.
+Non [ART::Exceptions::HTTPException][Athena::Routing::Exceptions::HTTPException] exceptions are represented as a `500 Internal Server Error`.

-When an exception is raised, Athena emits the [ART::Events::Exception](https://athena-framework.github.io/athena/Athena/Routing/Events/Exception.html) event to allow an opportunity for it to be handled.
+When an exception is raised, Athena emits the [ART::Events::Exception][Athena::Routing::Events::Exception] event to allow an opportunity for it to be handled.
-By default these exceptions will return a `JSON` serialized version of the exception, via [ART::ErrorRenderer](https://athena-framework.github.io/athena/Athena/Routing/ErrorRenderer.html), that includes the message and code; with the proper response status set.
+By default these exceptions will return a `JSON` serialized version of the exception, via [ART::ErrorRenderer][Athena::Routing::ErrorRenderer], that includes the message and code; with the proper response status set.
-If the exception goes unhandled, i.e. no listener sets an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
-By default, non [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) on the event, then the request is finished and the exception is re-raised.
+If the exception goes unhandled, i.e. no listener sets an [ART::Response][Athena::Routing::Response].
+By default, non [ART::Response][Athena::Routing::Response] on the event, then the request is finished and the exception is re-raised.

 ```crystal
 require "athena"